Howling V: The Rebirth: Plot

-Richard and Anna discover all of them lack a family and begin to suspect they were lured there.
+Richard and Anna discover they all lack a family and begin to suspect they were lured there.
 David and Catherine find most of the bodies.
-Convinced the Count is the killer, they go to alert the others, but they find Jonathan already dead.
-Pressured, the Count reveals all of them are descendants from the family who owned the castle and thus is a werewolf, which only can be destroyed by another relative.
+Convinced that the Count is the killer, they attempt to alert the others, but they find Richard already dead.
+Pressured, the Count reveals all of them are descendants of the family who owned the castle and thus are werewolves, which can only be destroyed by another relative.
 He used the others as bait.
-He is then locked in the dungeon, alongside Peter and Susan.
+He's then locked in the dungeon, alongside Peter and Susan.
 David and Catherine decide to kill them against Anna's wishes, so she releases them, getting herself locked by them.
-She is supposed to be safe; however, she is killed by the werewolf when its human form approaches her.
+She is supposed to be safe; however, she's killed by the werewolf when its human form approaches her.

-David discovers Ray's body, while Catherine finds Anna's before being herself killed.
+David discovers Ray's body, while Catherine finds Anna's before being killed herself.
 Peter, after trying to kill David, accidentally kills Susan, who also tried to kill David, before being killed by Marylou.
-Going outside, they find the Count, who fights David over the gun after advising Marylou that David is possessed and will transform into the werewolf when the moon appears.
-Marylou retrieves the weapon and uses it to kill the Count, and afterward, she and David embrace, with David telling Marylou that there is no werewolf.
-Soon after, Marylou turned heel as the moon appears, smiling wickedly and revealing herself as the werewolf.
+Going outside, they find the Count, who fights David over the gun after advising Marylou that David is possessed and will transform into a werewolf when the moon appears.
+Marylou retrieves the weapon and uses it to kill the Count.
+Afterward, she and David embrace, and David tells Marylou there's no werewolf.
+However, Marylou smiles wickedly as the full moon rises, revealing herself as the werewolf.